-London Higher’s data protection policy can be downloaded here in PDF form.
+London Higher’s data protection policy can be downloaded here: London Higher Data Protection Policy.
 The policy is also set out below.

 Data Protection Policy